atcribb/Ecosystem-Engineers-Biodiversity/README.md

 There are three .RData files in <kbd>[Data](https://github.com/atcribb/Ecosystem-Engineers-Biodiversity/tree/main/Data)</kbd>:
 * ``Bioturbators_data.RData`` - contains the bioturbator ecosystem engineering data
 * ``Reef_Ecosystem_Engineers_Final.RData`` - contains the reef-builder ecosystem engineering data
-* ``Phanerozoic_clean_final.Rdata`` - contains the cleaned and stratigraphically binned (largely following Kocsis et al. 2019 with additional cleaning of formation data) Phanerozoic data.
+* ``Phanerozoic_clean_final.Rdata`` - contains the cleaned and stratigraphically binned (largely following Kocsis et al. 2019 ddPhanero protocol with additional cleaning of formation data) Phanerozoic data.
 The raw PBDB data was downloaded 1 November 2023.
 Using this dataset will reproduce the figures in the paper.

  ``Bioturbators_data.RData`` and ``Reef_Ecosystem_Engineers_Final.RData`` are used to identify ecosystem engineering genera and formations that contain ecosystem engineering genera.
 Actual effect sizes analyses are performed on Phanerozoic_clean_final.RData